tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

 enormous distance, the tiny fraction of light rays that make it to earth appear to be almost parallel.

-As we saw in the previous article on homogenous coordinates, directional lights can be thought of as point lights that are infinitely far away.
+As we saw in the previous article on homogeneous coordinates, directional lights can be thought of as point lights that are infinitely far away.
 This causes an unfortunate interaction with attenuation.
 Attenuation is the reduction of light intensity over distance – the greater the distance, the dimmer the light is.
 If